Chapter 17 : The Undeniable Craving in the Room of Hidden Things

-He was sitting on a wide stair step in front of a huge mirror.
+Navigating her way through some of the narrow paths, she finally found Draco sitting on a wide step in front of a huge mirror.

 It was the only way that he could be with her… false as it was.

-She knew what it was as soon as she looked into it.
+She knew of the mirror's magical power as soon as she peered into it.

-“I’ll tell you what I see, if you tell me what you see.”
-She said, now standing behind his sitting form.
+“I’ll tell you what I see, if you tell me what you see,” she offered, now standing behind his sitting form.

 She reached out her hand and ran her fingers through his hair with the softest of touches, which only made him want her more.